bhk/scam/reference.md

 [Special form]

-The `define` special form adds a name to the environment and associates it with a definition.
-The defined name will be visible to subsequent expressions in the same block, and the definition supersedes any previous definitions associated with the same name.

-Syntax:

     (define NAME FLAGS...
 VALUE)               ; global variable (define (NAME ARGS...)
 FLAGS...
 BODY...)   ; global function (define `NAME EXPR)                        ; symbol macro
     (define `(NAME ARGS...)
 FLAGS...
 BODY)     ; compound macro

+The `define` special form adds a name to the environment and associates it with a definition.
+The defined name will be visible to subsequent expressions in the same block, and the definition supersedes any previous definitions associated with the same name.

 `FLAGS` consists of zero or more of the symbols `&private` and `&inline`.